 A gentle gel or foaming cleanser is often the go-to rec for this next cleanse.
 Alternatively, a still water-based creamy emulsion is also a great option for those with drier skin.
 Fleur & Bee’s water-based signature cleanser, So Clean! is a great option for this step.
 The ingredients in this super smooth and mild formula get to work on sweat, dirt, and other water-based impurities, while ensuring that any leftover oils are good and gone.
 All that should remain is immaculate skin and the freshest possible canvas for whatever else you have in store.

 How to Double Cleanse

-- It’s time to clear away your masterpiece.
-Some people do this by applying a warm, damp compress (fresh towels only, please!) for 30 seconds – a total home spa moment.
+- Apply a warm, damp compress for 30 seconds – a total home spa moment.
 Use that same towel to then gently swipe everything away.
-If you want to spare your laundry pile, go ahead and simply rinse with lukewarm water.

 - To still damp skin, apply 1-2 pumps of your second cleanser.
 Massage in the exact same fashion (but avoiding the eye area this time) for 1 whole minute.
 Then rinse again with lukewarm water and gently pat your skin dry with a clean microfiber cloth.

 - After a few seconds of letting the skin breathe, follow up with the rest of your beauty routine.
 Be sure to include a solid moisturizer, like our H2 Oh Yeah, to help further balance hydration after that added cleanse.